jinlikegold/currently-learning/README.md

 ### 9/27:
 Refreshed CSS styling knowledge, creating a delete button that clears out stored data as well as the DOM, learned to refactor code!
 Using parameters and arguments with functions to make them dynamic & reusable.

+### 9/28:
+Starting to work with an API!
+First reviewing calling data points from within object key-value pairs.
+Then learned how to look up and use a Chrome API to access data from the current tab, so as to pull it into the app.
+App is now complete, ready to be deployed.